panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 1) Define the state that's going to hold the input value: `const [value, setValue] = useState('')`.

-2) Then define an event handler that updates the state when the input value changes:
+2) Create the event handler that updates the state when the input value changes:

 ```javascript
 const onChange = event => setValue(event.target.value);